Abdelsalam-Ebrahim/FreshCart/README.md

 - **Payment Methods**: Support for both online and cash payments.
 - **Responsive Design**: The application is fully responsive, ensuring a seamless experience on all devices.
 - **Offline Detection**: The app detects when the user goes offline and provides a suitable user experience.
-- **Loading Indicators**: React Loader Spinner is used to show loading states during data fetching.

 ## Installation